 Perhaps the best point to view Africa’s highest peak is from Amboseli National Park.
 It is one of the most popular destinations in Kenya for its rich wildlife and sceneries.
-Amboseli is a Maasai name for salty dust that perfectly describes the park’s ragged and parched condition.
+Amboseli is a Maasai name for salty dust that perfectly describes the park’s rugged and parched condition.

 Amboseli is one of the few places in the world where tourists can view the large herd of elephants up close.
 The park is home to wild cats, gazelles, giraffes, waterbucks elands, and over 600 bird species.
 Tourist can enjoy five very diverse habitats while in the park.
 They include woodlands, wetlands with sulfur springs, a dry lake bed ‘Lake Amboseli’ and a grassland savannah.

 As a UNESCO World Heritage Site, it is no doubt that Lamu is the oldest continually inhabited settlement in Kenya.
 Lamu is a Small Island with no physical connection to mainland Kenya other than ferries and boats.
 Lamu was established in the 7th century by Arabs who were traders in ivory and slaves during the 7th and 12th century.